 In the process and subsequently, The Bluff Trail has become well known and increasingly used, about which we are very happy, but at the same time, it has meant that we have to focus most our efforts on maintenance of The Bluff Trail.
-This involves monitoring and reporting on the state of The Trail (see Trails Inspection Check List), cleaning up inappropriate fire pits and residues from hikers, holding trail-building workshops, maintaining the boardwalks, maintaining signage, participating in HRTA meetings once monthly, writing up and submitting applications for funding for capital works and maintenance (annual cutting of half of the trails, maintenance of the parking lot), picking up garbage from the parking lot and trailhead, checking the Sign-in book at the Pot Lake Loop junction, and more.
+This involves monitoring and reporting on the state of The Trail (see Trails Inspection Check List and Volunteer Info Handout ), cleaning up inappropriate fire pits and residues from hikers, holding trail-building workshops, maintaining the boardwalks, maintaining signage, participating in HRTA meetings once monthly, writing up and submitting applications for funding for capital works and maintenance (annual cutting of half of the trails, maintenance of the parking lot), picking up garbage from the parking lot and trailhead, checking the Sign-in book at the Pot Lake Loop junction, and more.
 Most of this work is carried out by members of the board of WRWEO, with additional volunteers sought for particular events and activities.

 As funding becomes tighter, we have have to do more of the Capital Work and Maintenance, e.g., we now organize volunteer workshops to install stone tread over wet areas, rather than hire a trail-building firm to do that for us.